 Asphalt Versus Synthetic: Exposure Times

-Most asphalt felt doesn’t give exposure times because this product is one designed to be covered immediately.
+Most asphalt felt doesn’t give exposure times because this product is designed to be covered immediately.
 In wet weather, it wrinkles, cold will make it crack, and high temperatures and UV rays both will degrade the material rather quickly.
 All of this means that asphalt felt should only be used when the roof will be covered in the same day.

 Synthetic underlayment, on the other hand, is resistant to moisture and extreme temperatures.
 In addition, it typically resists UV damage for between six to 12 months.
 This is pretty standard across all synthetic underlayment brands, but looking at Epilay products in particular, all of our Protectite products—Platinum, Ultra, Superior and Plasfelt—are rated to withstand up to one year’s exposure.
 Plystick Plus, our peel-and-stick underlayment, can be left exposed for up to six months.